 CI has a 401(k) plan available to all employees who have completed one month of service, as defined under the plan.
 Employees may contribute any whole percentage of annual compensation provided that it does not exceed maximum amounts as permitted by law.
+Effective January 1, 2014, CI amended the plan to incorporate a Safe Harbor employer matching contribution of 3% of salary for all plan participants.
 CI also has a deferred compensation plan under Section 457 of the Internal Revenue Code for select group of management.
-For the year ended June 30, 2013, CI did not make contributions to the plan.
+For the years ended June 30, 2015 and 2014, total expense related to the matching contribution was \$221,141 and \$95,628, respectively.